OlegGorj/terraform-aws.vpc-bastion-vpn/README.md

 3.  specify things like Access and secret key in some ways:

-Specify it directly in the provider (not recommended)
+option 1 - Specify it directly in the provider (not recommended)

 ```
 provider "aws" {